-Blair Cowper-Smith - Chair of Governance Committee, Member of Human Resources Committee
+Blair Cowper-Smith - Chair of Governance & Regulatory Committee, Member of Human Resources Committee

 Blair Cowper-Smith is the principal of Canadian advisory firm Erin Park Business Solutions.
-Previously, Mr. Cowper-Smith was Corporate Affairs Officer of Ontario Municipal Employees Retirement System (OMERS) where he also served as a member of the Senior Executive Team, with responsibilities including regulatory affairs, law and governance.
+Previously, Mr. Cowper-Smith was Corporate Affairs Officer of Ontario Municipal Employees Retirement System (OMERS) where he also served as a member of the Senior Executive Team from 2008 to 2017 where his responsibilities included regulatory affairs, law and governance.
 Prior to joining OMERS, he was a Senior Partner at McCarthy Tetrault LLP, where his practice focused on mergers and acquisitions, infrastructure, governance and private equity.

-Mr. Cowper-Smith's current or prior board appointments include Porter Airlines, 407 ETR, the Financial Services Regulatory Authority of Ontario and Face the Future Foundation.
-He has served on the Public Policy Committee of the Canadian Coalition for Good Governance and on the Securities Advisory

-Committee of the Ontario Securities Commission.
+Mr. Cowper-Smith's current or prior board appointments include Porter Airlines, 407 ETR, the Financial Services Regulatory Authority of Ontario, the Global Strategic Investment Alliance and Face the Future Foundation.
+He has served on the Public Policy Committee of the Canadian Coalition for Good Governance and on the Securities Advisory Committee of the Ontario Securities Commission.
 Mr. Cowper-Smith regularly delivers lectures on governance at the Directors College at McMaster University.